-- 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 17.11 A motion to alter or rescind a resolution of the board may be moved on the report of a committee of the board and any such report must be recorded in the minutes of the meeting of the board.
+- 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 17.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than three (3) days after the meeting at which the resolution was adopted.
+(Note: subject to applicable legislative requirements relating to no commencement action on the resolution) - 17.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council.

-- 17.12 Subject to clause 17.7, in cases of urgency, a motion to alter or rescind a resolution of the board may be moved at the same meeting at which the resolution was adopted, where: - (a) a notice of motion signed by three voting representatives is submitted to the chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the board before the next scheduled ordinary meeting of the board. - 17.13 A motion moved under clause 17.12(b) can be moved without notice.
-Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 17.12(b) can speak to the motion before it is put. - 17.14 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.12(c).
+- 17.12 Subject to clause 17.7, in cases of urgency, a motion to alter or rescind a resolution of the council may be moved at the same meeting at which the resolution was adopted, where: - (a) a notice of motion signed by three councillors is submitted to the chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 17.13 A motion moved under clause 17.12(b) can be moved without notice.
+Despite clauses 10.20- 10.30, only the mover of a motion referred to in clause 17.12(b) can speak to the motion before it is put. - 17.14 A motion of dissent cannot be moved against a ruling by the chairperson under clause 7.12(c).